hzqst/MetaHookSv/Renderer.md

 Normal textures are loaded from `/Sven Co-op/svencoop_(addon,downloads)/gfx/detail/` and `/Sven Co-op/svencoop/renderer/texture`.

-* Normal textures only work when `r_wsurf_detail` and `r_light_dynamic` both set to 1.
+* Normal textures change nothing but the direction of surface normal, thus only work with surfaces that illuminated by dynamic lights or flashlights.

-* Normal textures change nothing but the direction of surface normal, thus only work when illuminated by dynamic lights or flashlights.
+* Normal textures only work when `r_detailtextures` and `r_light_dynamic` both set to 1.

 ### Parallax textures